Russell Deacon: Early life

+He has lived for many years in Caerphilly.

 Education

 Deacon went to Denefield School, then to Reading and Aylesbury Colleges.
 He studied Business Studies, Accountancy and Law at vocational and A level.
 He went onto work for a number of major companies in a finance role, including Equitable Life, Granada TV and Medicare.
 In 1987 he spent a period living in Memphis, Tennessee and has been a regular visitor to the United States in the following decades.
 In the same year as he lived in Memphis, Deacon became an undergraduate on the BA (Hons) Public Administration degree programme in the University Glamorgan.
 This was a four-year degree and he spent the sandwich year working in the European Affairs Division of the Welsh Office.
 After graduating from the University of Glamorgan he spent a further year undertaking postgraduate study at Cardiff University.
 In 1999 he was also awarded a PhD from the University of Glamorgan on 'The Welsh Office and the Policy Process'.